 Logo and eCommerce Website for High-End Hand-Made Knives

-Some of the key features with this site are the product and content “tags” and “categories” that are scripted into it.
-When you add a product, you can add keywords to it that are then picked up by the individual shop pages in the site.
-Eg. “Sheepsfoot” is a tag that is picked up by the Sheepsfoot Shaped Blade page, thus only showing products that have that particular tag.
+Some of the key features of this site are the product and content “tags” and “categories” that are scripted into it.
+When you add a product, you can add keywords to it that are then picked up by the individual shop pages on the site.
+For example, “Sheepsfoot” is a tag picked up by the Sheepsfoot Shaped Blade page, thus only showing products with that particular tag.
 A product can have as many tags as you like, allowing it to be picked up by any number of filters and pages within the eCommerce shop system and site.

-In this site, we created Knifemaker Bios, where that artists bio page will pull in any products with that artist’s name tag.
+On this site, we created Knifemaker Bios, where that artist’s bio page will pull in any products with that artist’s name tag.
 It’s a completely filterable product display.
 Only knives made by that artist will show up on their individual bio page.

-Check out our exclusive How To Add Products To WooCommerce, showing step by step how easy it is to add products to your own WooCommerce eCommerce website.
+Check out our exclusive How To Add Products To WooCommerce, showing step-by-step just how easy it is to add products to your own WooCommerce eCommerce website.